Caaz/caaz.github.io/vault/blog/funandgames-rimworld.md

 ## Outro
 I feel I should call it there.
 All of that occurred within about a day of gameplay, it's only scratching the surface of everything that can happen in a game.
 I had to leave some events out, like a guinea pig invasion and a few small quests where nothing really happened.

+> I definitely yapped a lot around this point and none of that was on-script and I'm not about to go re-listen to this again to go figure out what I said

 Hopefully though, that convinced you to maybe give RimWorld a try.
 But whatever your story might be, happy gaming.